 For the Recycler

 Find a gift made that reinforces your appreciation of a friend’s recycling, such as these notebooks crafted from 100 percent post-consumer recycled paper.
-Or search Uncommon Goods, a Certified B Corporation with a focus on sustainability, where you can find items like beautiful stemless wine glasses made from recycled glass and this upcycled cotton sari robe.
+Or search Uncommon Goods, a Certified B Corporation with a focus on sustainability, where you can find items like reclaimed granite wine-chilling coasters + glasses and this upcycled cotton sari robe.
 Through its Better to Give program, Uncommon Goods donates $1 to a nonprofit organization with every purchase you make.

 For the Eco-Fashionista